 Honey consumers are increasingly finding impure and adulterated honey in the market.
 It is important for these consumers to know if the honey they got is good for use or not.
 Regional laws may protect consumers by requiring honey packaging to indicate if the contents are pure honey or if other additives are present.

 You should request for a tasting sample of honey before purchase.
 When a sample is not available, your only option is to carry out the tasting test at home.
 Additionally, you should examine honey for inconsistencies before buying it.
 Check the label on the honey bottle.
 While it may not give conclusive answers as to the purity of the honey, it would point you in the right direction.
 If there is another ingredient listed on the label in addition to honey, the honey you are about to buy is impure.

 Do not worry about the color of honey, but clear honey is something you should not buy at all.
 Different honeybee colonies produce differently colored honey.
 The same colony may also have differently colored honey based on the flowers that blossomed in the honey-flow season.
 The color of honey ranges from tinges of yellow to dark shades of brown.
 Very dark brown honey may also not be very pure or nutritious.
 There are a number of tests you can carry out at home to determine if you have good quality honey.
-These are:

 - Add a spoonful of honey to water.
 Pure honey remains stuck to the spoon or falls to the bottom of the water container in a lump.
 Honey that has been mixed with sugar syrup will most likely dissolve readily in water.

 - Dip a wick or cotton pad in the honey under testing and try to set fire to it.
 Honey that has had water added to it does not burn.
 If the honey burns readily, then it has no added water.
 If the honey burns with a cracking sound, it may have water or other substances added to it.